ArminKardan/quickengine/1-14-qe-page.md

 # QE Page Structure

-In QE, both `microservice` and `xwebsite` projects support multilingual page rendering and user-aware session handling.
+In QE, both `Admin Panel` and `XWebsite` projects support multilingual page rendering and user-aware session handling.
 Each page is built using a unified structure with front-end and back-end components.

 ---